 Background

-As muscle strength and function decline with age the optimal high impact physical activity(PA) that is required for bone remodelling is rarely achievable in older adults.
+As muscle strength and function decline with age the optimal high impact physical activity(PA) required for bone remodelling is rarely achievable in older adults.
 This study aimed to explore the activity profiles of community dwelling older men and women, and to assess the relationship between individual PA profiles and lower limb bone parameters.

 Methods